Călărași, Moldova

 Călărași ([kələˈraʃʲ]) is a town in Moldova, founded in 1848.

 Long ago, the word "călărași" meant "horsemen" (today the word is "călăreți").
 The name of Călărași was inspired by a legend which tells that once, when Stephen III of Moldavia fought the Ottomans, he ordered a regiment of horsemen to stand guard.
 They fought the Ottomans, sacrificed themselves and, finally, won the battle.

+Călărași was historically a Hassidic Jewish town: 4,593, or 89% of the population, were Jewish occupants in 1897.
+In 1905, 60 Jews were killed, 300 were injured and over 200 houses were burned down as part of the wave of Russian pogroms.
+Many of the survivors fled to nearby Chișinău or emigrated to Romania, Austria, Palestine and the United States.
+In 1930, 3,631 residents (76% of the population) were Jewish.
+The Jewish community had welfare organizations, a hospital, a Talmud Torah and a library among other community facilities.

+In 2018, Dumitru Grosei released an ethnographic documentary in Romanian called "Călărași – A Land by the Gate of Heaven" focused on the town's cultural history and folklore.

 The city is the administrative center of Călărași District; it also administers one village, Oricova.

+Demographics

+According to the 2014 census, the population of Călărași amounted to 10,808 inhabitants, a decrease compared to the previous census in 2004, when 14,660 inhabitants were registered.
+Of these, 5,105 were men and 5,703 were women.